tzhenghao/CleanFeed/README.md

 Fetches news from all over the Internet and puts them together in a centralized feed for easy consumption.

+IMPORTANT: The technologies below are required to run the web app.

 Software used:
 -----------------
 1. Yeoman (web)